-There's often a legal reason for keeping your personal information for a set period of time, and this can range from months for some records, to decades for more sensitive records.
+There's often a legal reason for keeping your personal information for a set period, and this can range from months for some records, to decades for more sensitive records.
 Where there is no retention period set down in law, each team or service must set out for how long they have a business need to keep your information.
 This information will be in their own privacy notice.

 If you have any worries or questions about how your personal information is handled please contact our Data Protection Officer